shikijs/shiki/docs/guide/regex-engines.md

 ### Pre-compiled Languages

-Instead of compiling the regular expressions at on-the-fly, we also provided pre-compiled languages for the JavaScript engine to further reduce the startup time.
+Instead of compiling regular expressions on-the-fly, we also provide pre-compiled languages for the JavaScript engine to further reduce startup time.

 ::: info
-Pre-compiled languages requires RegExp uncoide sets support (`v` flag), which is targeting **ES2024** or Node.js 20+, and may not work in older environments.
-[Can I use](https://caniuse.com/mdn-javascript_builtins_regexp_unicode).
+Pre-compiled languages require support for RegExp UnicodeSets (the `v` flag), which requires **ES2024** or Node.js 20+, and may not work in older environments.
+[Can I use](https://caniuse.com/mdn-javascript_builtins_regexp_unicodesets).
 :::

-You can install them with `@shikijs/langs-precompiled`, and change your `@shikijs/langs` imports to `@shikijs/langs-precompiled`:
+You can install them with `@shikijs/langs-precompiled`, and then change your `@shikijs/langs` imports to `@shikijs/langs-precompiled`:

 ```ts
 import { createHighlighterCore } from 'shiki/core'